giangph58/CS50P/README.md

 This repository will contain:
 - References to lecture notes
 - Problem set solutions
-- Final project

 ## Getting Started

 1. Clone this repository
-2. Navigate to the specific problem set or topic directory
+2. Navigate to weeks or specific problem sets
-3. Review the code and comments
+3. Try and review the code

 ## Problem Set